 - Duration: 3 days

-- Location: Penrith, Cumbria
+- Location: Penrith, Cumbria, UK

-- Course Numbers: Maximum 12 per course
+- Course Numbers: Maximum 15 per course

-- Delivery Date: September 2024, October 2024, February 2025, March 2025 (details TBC)
+- Delivery Date: The latest course will be 18-20 March 2025 (details TBC)

 Content:

-The Tree Marker Training Course is an established short course that has been delivered 10 times in Wales and Ireland.
+The Tree Marker Training Course is an established short course that has been delivered 14 times in England, Wales and Ireland.
 The course involves both indoor and outdoor sessions.
 The key tool is a silviculture training plot, called a marteloscope.
 This is a plot (0.25 to 0.5 ha) where each tree is measured and scored for its economic, biological and ecological potential.
 Participants complete several exercises to learn the effects of alternative intervention strategies.
 There is detailed discussion and feedback using a results dashboard.

 Learning Objectives: